 Seen examination %

 Unseen examination %

 Coursework (no examination) 100%

-13. Timetabled examination NO
+12. Timetabled examination NO

 required

-14. Length of exam hours
+13. Length of exam hours

-15. Learning materials
+14. Learning materials

-Essential D,A. Whetten, K. S. Cameron (2016): Developing

-Management Skills, 9th Edition, Pearson, ISBN-

-13: 9780133128116

-Recommended Tom Rath (2007): StrengthsFinder 2.0, Gallup Press;

-1 edition (February 1, 2007), ISBN-13: 978-

-1595620156

-Dr. Waslau F. Danahua (2040): Duilding Landsin

-Dr. Wesley E. Donahue (2018): Building Leadership

-Competence: A Competency-Based Approach to

-Building Leadership Ability ISBN-13: 978-1980818830

-Stephen R. Covey (2013): The 7 Habits of Highly

-Effective People: Powerful Lessons in Personal

-Change
+Essential

-Charles Duhigg (2014):The Power of Habit: Why We Do What We Do in Life and Business David Allen (2002): Getting Things Done: The Art of Stress-Free Productivity Fleming (2015): The Leader's Guide to Emotional Agility (Emotional Intelligence): How to Use Soft Skills to Get Hard Results FT Press, SBN- 13: 9781292083049 Nelson, Low (2011): Emotional Intelligence: Achieving Academic and Career Excellence in College and in Life, 2nd Edition, ISBN-13: 9780132782722
+Recommended D,A. Whetten, K. S. Cameron (2016): Developing Management Skills, 9th Edition, Pearson, ISBN- 13: 9780133128116 Tom Rath (2007): StrengthsFinder 2.0 , Gallup Press; 1 edition (February 1, 2007), ISBN-13: 978-1595620156 Dr. Wesley E. Donahue (2018): Building Leadership Competence: A Competency-Based Approach to Building Leadership Ability ISBN-13: 978-1980818830 Stephen R. Covey (2013): The 7 Habits of Highly Effective People: Powerful Lessons in Personal Change Charles Duhigg (2014):The Power of Habit: Why We Do What We Do in Life and Business David Allen (2002): Getting Things Done: The Art of Stress-Free Productivity Fleming (2015): The Leader's Guide to Emotional Agility (Emotional Intelligence): How to Use Soft Skills to Get Hard Results FT Press, SBN- 13: 9781292083049 Nelson, Low (2011): Emotional Intelligence: Achieving Academic and Career Excellence in College and in Life, 2nd Edition, ISBN-13: 9780132782722

 1. Module code: B19TVC05E

 2. Title: DATA ANALYSIS IN R

 3. Credit points: 3

-4. Start term: fall
+4. Start term: Fall

-5. Module leader: DÁNIEL KEHL, DR.
+5. Module leader: Dániel KEHL, Dr.

 6. Module restrictions:

 Pre-requisite none

-Programme restrictions BSc in Tourism and Catering
+Programme BSc in Tourism and Catering

+restrictions

 Level restrictions 5

-Other restrictions or requirements It is recommended to complete Probability and Statistics and Business Statistics module before registering to the course.
+Other restrictions or It is recommended to complete Probability and Statistics

+requirements and Business Statistics module before registering to the

+course.

-7. Aims: To introduce an open source script based statistical computing and visualisation environment.
+7. Aims: The module aims to introduce an open source script based statistical computing and visualisation environment.
 Data analysts need tools that operate in many different environments and are capable of handling large datasets.
 One of these tools is the R project.
 The course aims to support students to develop basic programming skills.
 Besides learning basic syntax of the language the course focuses on classical and even interactive visualisation tools.

-8. Learning outcomes: On completion of this module, the successful student will be able to: 1. competently read and write basic data analysis code in R, 2. develop functions in R, 3. confidently handle basic building blocks and syntax of R, 4. analyse data at an advanced level, 5. choose appropriate methods of data analysis and functions, 6. articulate the benefits of programming.
+8. Learning outcomes:

+Upon successful completion of this module, the student will be able to:

+- 1. competently read and write basic data analysis code in R, - 2. develop functions in R. - 3. confidently handle basic building blocks and syntax of R, - 4. analyse data at an advanced level. - 5. select the appropriate technique and method for the solution of such problems. - 6. articulate the benefits of programming.
-9. Syllabus: R and RStudio Basic elements of the R language Scalars, vectors, strings, factors, data frames, lists Introduction to tidyverse Exploratory data analysis and visualisation, human perception Transforming data